Rollin King

 Research interests

-King's research is in the area of computational quantum chemistry, which is the application of quantum mechanics using the tools of modern computing to solve problems in chemistry.
-He is a primary software developer of the PSI4 quantum chemistry package, collaborating with scientists around the world.
-King's current research focuses on modeling of polymers in organic photovoltaic cells, the chiro-optical properties of molecules in solution, the generation of machine-readable output for processing large numbers of computations, and efficient algorithms for geometry optimization.
-Guest Professor at the prestigious ETH-Zurich in both 2008 and 2014, he is the author of 35 peer-reviewed publications.
+King's research is in computational chemistry, the application of quantum mechanics using modern computing tools to solve problems in chemistry.
+He is a primary developer of the PSI4 quantum chemistry package, collaborating with scientists worldwide to develop open-source software.
+King's recent research projects have included modeling polymers for organic photovoltaic cells, computing spectroscopic properties to determine molecular stereochemistry, developing approaches to output machine-readable molecular information, and developing efficient algorithms for geometry optimization.
+Guest Professor at the prestigious ETH-Zurich in both 2008 and 2014, he is the author of over 40 peer-reviewed publications.